Audacity 3.2.0

 void WriteXML (XMLWriter &xmlFile) const

-void CollapseRegion (double t0, double t1, double sampleDur)
+void CollapseRegion (double t0, double t1, double sampleDur) noexcept

 void PasteEnvelope (double t0, const Envelope *e, double sampleDur)